null-machine/limbus-company-roll-analyzer/index.md

 **C TIER — TECHNICAL**

 One must go out of their way to get these sinners to outperform other options.
 Whatever specialties they have are likely to be easily made redundant, and their rolls are subpar.
-Writeups will not be available for this tier, because they would all essentially say the same thing— their terrible rolls are not redeemed by their kits.

 ![BL Outis](assets/11102.png)
 ![LCCB Rodion](assets/10903.png)